These recipe photos have been updated since originally posted in 2016!

 Does that even need to be said?
 Like duh, of course it’s better!

-Squash is fairly bland so bumping up the flavor with the addition of sweet apples, tart dried cranberries, crunchy pecans, a bit of fat from the butter, and wholesome sweeteners produces a top-notch side dish.
+Squash is fairly bland so bumping up the flavor with the addition of sweet apples, tart dried cranberries, crunchy pecans, a bit of fat from the butter, and wholesome sweeteners produces a top-notch gluten free and dairy free side dish.

 I not only love how this dish tastes, but I LOVE how beautiful and festive it is.